 As always, because all students will be submitting their lab to a single Box folder, the files can't all be called "Lab2.tar" or the like.
 Instead, they must have some indication of who completed the submission.
-Naming is also important because I sometimes use software to grade submission, and my code expects specific naming conventions.
-For this lab, your submission MUST be named cmsc240\lab2\netID.tar, where netID is your netid.
+Naming is also important because I sometimes use software to grade submissions, and my code expects specific naming conventions.
+For this lab, your submission MUST be named cmsc240_lab2_netID.tar, where, of course the netID part is your netID.